NCAS-CMS/cf-python/docs/source/tutorial.rst

 dimension was not included in the collapse because it already had size 1 in the original field construct.

-The collapse can be applied to only a subset of the field construct's dimensions.
+The collapse can also be applied to any subset of the field construct's dimensions.
 In this case, the domain axis and coordinate constructs for the non-collapsed dimensions remain the same.
 This is implemented either with the *axes* keyword, or with a `CF-netCDF cell methods`_\ -like syntax for describing both the collapse dimensions and the collapse method in a single string.
 The latter syntax uses :ref:`construct identities <Construct-identities>` instead of netCDF